oneHamidreza/Meow-Framework-MVVM/README.md

 # Meow Framework MVVM 🐱 in Kotlin
-A Framework for Android Developers based on MVVM architecture and Material Design.
+A Framework for Android Developers based on MVVM architecture and Material Design with most useful Kotlin Extensions.
 ![](/Resources/logo_meow_framework.png)

 ## Setup